Due to the coronavirus outbreak, everyone has been spending a lot more time at home.

 Sport England have developed a campaign called ‘#StayInWorkOut’ which has lots of tips and advise on how to exercise at home.

 Joe Wicks, The Body Coach has a number of videos you can access on YouTube on how to stay fit at home.
-He is also doing a daily 30 minute PE class (PE with Joe).
+He is also doing a 30 minute PE class three times a week (PE with Joe).

 Yoga Sports England recommend a YouTube Channel called ‘Yoga with Adriene’ which is another way to stay active, and also helps with mindfulness